JunyYan/Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles/README.md

 WCP.py: codes for generating along-track multibeam images and one beam echo sequece.

-models.py: codes for the propsed model.
+models.py: codes for the proposed model.

 tools.py: codes for model comparison.